History of the archives

 Photo taken during open house to commemorate the Berman's gift to the University of Minnesota Libraries.
 Left to right: Jan Berman, Theresa Berman, Sharon Berman Snyder, Phillip Snyder

-The Upper Midwest Jewish Archives collection began in 1984 with the establishment of the Jewish Historical Society of the Upper Midwest, a far-sighted group of Jewish community members concerned about preserving the records, photographs and stories of the earliest Jewish settlers in the Midwest.
-The collection grew as individuals and local organizations donated their materials to preserve their history.
-In 2001, former Governor Elmer L. Andersen extended an invitation to the JHSUM to place parts of its collections at the library bearing his name.
-In 2002 JHSUM founders Nathan and Theresa Berman created an endowment for the collections at the Andersen Library, and the archives were named for them as a permanent memorial to their vision.
-At the time, only a portion of the collection resided at the University of Minnesota.
+The history of the Upper Midwest Jewish Archives began in 1984 with the establishment of the Jewish Historical Society of the Upper Midwest (JHSUM).
+A group of Jewish community members, concerned about preserving the stories of the earliest Jewish settlers in the Midwest, began collecting materials from individuals and local Jewish organizations who donated their materials.
+Located at the Sabes Jewish Community Center in St. Louis Park, JHSUM hosted events, mounted exhibits, published journals, as well as collected archival materials.
+In 2001, former Governor Elmer L. Andersen extended an invitation to JHSUM to place parts of its collections with the University of Minnesota Libraries.